Robert Ferguson, Trustee

 He is a Fellow of the Royal Geographical Society in London.

 Sara White, Trustee

 Sara has 25 years’ experience working in long-haul travel and conservation.
-She has journeyed extensively worldwide and has first-hand experience of projects supported by Explorers against Extinction in Africa including time spent with anti-poaching canine teams.
+She has journeyed extensively across six continents and has first-hand experience of projects supported by Explorers against Extinction including time spent with anti-poaching teams in Africa.

 Through her role as Trustee she has collaborated with leading organisations from Fauna & Flora International to Save the Elephants.
-She has met and worked with high profile individuals in the world of travel and conservation including Iain Douglas Hamilton, Sir Ranulph Fiennes, Col John Blashford Snell, HRH Duke of Sussex and Angela Sheldrick.
+She has met and worked with many individuals in the world of travel, exploration and conservation including Iain Douglas Hamilton, Sir Ranulph Fiennes, Col John Blashford Snell, HRH Duke of Sussex and Angela Sheldrick.